czbiohub-sf/MIDAS/docs/quickstart.rst

 *****

-Install MIDAS 2.0
+Install MIDAS2
 -----------------

-On a Linux machine, download a copy of MIDAS 2.0 from our GitHub repository, and install the dependencies.
+On a Linux machine, download a copy of MIDAS2 from our GitHub repository, and install the dependencies.
 We do not currently support non-Linux environments.